elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Optional.
 A list of [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#attaching-metadata-to-objects) to be attached to the pod that executes the node.
    - Format: `annotation-key=annotation-value`.
 Entries that are empty (`annotation-key=`) are ignored.
 Entries with a key considered to be [invalid](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#syntax-and-character-set) will raise a validation error after pipeline submission or export.
    - Annotations are ignored when the pipeline is executed locally.

-   **Disallow cached output**
-   - Optional.
-Pipeline nodes produce output, such as files.
-Some runtime environments support caching of these outputs, eliminating the need to re-execute nodes, which can improve performance and reduce resource usage.
-If a node does not produce output in a deterministic way - that is, when given the same inputs, the generated output is different - re-using the output from previous executions might lead to unexpected results.
-   - Caching can only be disabled for pipelines that are executed on Kubeflow Pipelines.

 5. Associate each node with a comment to document its purpose.

    ![Add comment to node](../images/user_guide/pipelines/add-comment-to-node.gif)